davidliao404/velocloud-api/docs/Api/AllApi.md

 # **disasterRecoveryConfigureActiveForReplication**
 > \Swagger\Client\Model\DisasterRecoveryConfigureActiveForReplicationResult disasterRecoveryConfigureActiveForReplication($body)

-Designate a standby VCO for disaster recovery replication
+Designate a standby Orchestrator for disaster recovery replication

-Configure the current VCO to be active and the specified VCO to be standby for VCO disaster recovery replication.
-Required attributes are 1) standbyList, a single-entry array containing the standbyAddress and standbyUuid, 2) drVCOUser, a VCO super user available on both the active and standby VCOs, and 3) drVCOPassword, the password of drVCOUser on the standby VCO (unless the autoConfigStandby option is specified as false).
-The call sets up the active VCO to allow replication from the standby and then (unless autoConfigStandby is false) makes a transitionToStandby API call to the specified standby, expected to have been previously placed in STANDBY_CANDIDATE state via prepareForStandby.
+Configure the current Orchestrator to be active and the specified Orchestrator to be standby for Orchestrator disaster recovery replication.
+Required attributes are 1) standbyList, a single-entry array containing the standbyAddress and standbyUuid, 2) drVCOUser, a Orchestrator super user available on both the active and standby VCOs, and 3) drVCOPassword, the password of drVCOUser on the standby Orchestrator (unless the autoConfigStandby option is specified as false).
+The call sets up the active Orchestrator to allow replication from the standby and then (unless autoConfigStandby is false) makes a transitionToStandby API call to the specified standby, expected to have been previously placed in STANDBY_CANDIDATE state via prepareForStandby.
 After this call, the active and standby VCOs should be polled via getReplicationStatus until they  both reach STANDBY_RUNNING drState (or a configuration error is reported).
 (Note: the drVCOPassword is not persisted.)
 Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php